Submit your claim for Double Orphan Pension as soon as possible.

 - proof of the child’s birth

-- documents which confirm the date of death of the child’s parent or parents
+- confirmation of the date the child’s parent or parents died

 Submit your claim

-Post your form and supporting documents to:Department of Human Services
+Post your form and the documents we ask for to:Department of Human Services

 Reply paid 7802